Auditing and Generating Synthetic Data with Controllable Trust Trade-offs: Ethics declarations

 The details of the implementation of the copula aggregation method are given in Supplementary Information \ref{sec:aggregationdetails}.
 Although effective and widely accepted as an aggregation method, the main limitation of the geometric mean copula is the inherent assumption of independence between metrics.
 This shortcoming can be alleviated if a dependency structure is known and can be incorporated via hierarchical or vine copulas \cite{copula-hier}.

 \paragraph{Trustworthiness index: Trade-offs and Aggregation Across Trust Dimensions (\textbf{\textsc{Reweight}} \& \textbf{\textsc{Index by Trust})}} We are now ready for the last steps in our auditing framework \textbf{\textsc{Reweight}} \& \textbf{\textsc{Index by Trust}}.
 Trust dimensions can often be in conflict with each other, hence, for each application and use case and depending on the policy and regulation landscape, a trade off between these dimensions can be defined by introducing a weighing scheme $\omega$ for each trust dimension.
 This weighting scheme reflects the order of priorities among trust dimensions to ensure compliance with safeguards and regulations.
-The weights

-define a probability distribution on trust dimensions i.e $\omega_{T}\geq 0, \sum_{T\in \mathcal{T}}\omega_{T}=1.$ Armed with these trade off weights and the trust dimension indices, we define the trustworthiness index of a synthetic dataset $D_s$ as the weighted geometric mean of all trust dimension indices:
+The weights $\omega=(\omega_{T}, T \in \mathcal{T}=\{$ \text{Fidelity, Privacy, Utility, Fairness, Robustness}$\}),$ define a probability distribution on trust dimensions i.e $\omega_{T}\geq 0, \sum_{T\in \mathcal{T}}\omega_{T}=1.$ Armed with these trade off weights and the trust dimension indices, we define the trustworthiness index of a synthetic dataset $D_s$ as the weighted geometric mean of all trust dimension indices:

 where $\pi_{T}$ are trust dimension indices defined in Equations \eqref{eq:copula} or \eqref{eq:copulaweighted}.
 From now on , we use the notation $\omega= (\omega_f,\omega_P,\omega_U, \omega_F,\omega_{R})$ to refer to trust dimensions trade-offs corresponding to Fidelity, Privacy, Utility, Fairness, and Robustness, respectively.
 Table \ref{Table:weights} provides examples of weighting schemes corresponding to different priorities in auditing synthetic data.